mekomsolutions/bahmni-docker/README.md

 `BAHMNI_MART_CRON_TIME`**\***: Provide a custom cron time (in Crontab format) for the Bahmni Mart flattening.
 Default is `30 21 * * *` - i.e. 10:30 PM every day.

+`ODOO_EXTRA_ADDONS`: Path to Odoo additional addons.

+`ODOO_CONFIG_PATH`: Path to a custom Odoo Configuration.
+See [Odoo Initializer](https://github.com/mekomsolutions/ odoo-initializer/) for more informations.

 **\*** Note: Variables with a **\*** require the containers to be rebuilt.
 Use `docker-compose build`